 My scoliosis surgeon invited me to join his team.
 I began a new phase in my career by working as a nurse for Orthopaedics in the Outpatient Nursing Department.
 My nursing career evolved further when I became a spine nurse who worked exclusively with scoliosis patients.
 The opportunity to be mentored by the Orthopaedic spine nurses and the surgeons in the Orthopaedics department, along with my experience as a patient, prompted me to give above and beyond what patients expected.
 My doctor was my surgeon, but he became my mentor, teacher and friend.

 Recently, I accepted the position of Orthopaedic Education Specialist.
 Development of a Spine Center, scoliosis research, development of education material and training are all aspect of my daily routine.
 I strive to provide every patient and their family with education, counsel and personal attention.

 Twenty one years later, my surgery continues to be a success.
 As a wife and mother of two children I lead a very active lifestyle.
 I ran the Columbus Marathon in 2007 and play tennis several times a week.
 Life after spinal surgery has been very rewarding.

 Spine surgery changes a person.
-It can fix your deformity, reduce pain and improve quality of life.
+It can fix your curvature, reduce pain and improve quality of life.
 For me, it was transforming in other ways as well.
 As a 16-year-old, scoliosis was a struggle and inconvenience.
 Today it is a blessing – a precious gift that I can use to help others.
 Everything happens for a reason.
 I have scoliosis and it brings me great joy to serve this population and to share my story.